-This Chapter sets the regulatory and design framework for developers, designers, city staff, and review bodies to develop, critique, and implement projects as they proceed through the entitlement process.
+This chapter sets the regulatory and design framework for developers, designers, city staff, and review bodies to develop, critique, and implement projects as they proceed through the entitlement process.
 It is divided into three sections; Urban Form, Land Use, and Private Signage.
-The following steps are recommended to ensure project consistency with the contents provided herein:
+These sections are further categorized as follows:

-Area Wide Development Standards - Section 2.2.3 includes standards/regulations that apply to the entire Specific Plan area.
+Area Wide Urban Form Standards - Section 2.2.3 includes standards/regulations that apply to the entire Specific Plan area.
 Applicants must review and incorporate all applicable requirements.
 Reviewers shall ensure consistency between the project and the regulations/standards as applicable.